2023 Best Computer Systems Networking Schools in the Great Lakes Region

 While working on their degree, networking majors at Herzing University - Brookfield accumulate an average of around $28,520 in student debt.

-Sinclair Community College came in at #6 in this year’s edition of the Best Computer Systems Networking Schools in the Great Lakes Region ranking.
-Sinclair Community College is a fairly large public school located in the city of Dayton.
+Sinclair Community College landed the #6 spot in the 2023 rankings for the best computer systems networking programs.
+Sinclair Community College is a large public school located in the midsize city of Dayton.

 The average amount in student loans that networking majors at Sinclair Community College take out is $16,226.

-With a ranking of #7, Gateway Technical College did quite well on this year’s best schools for computer systems networking students.
-Gateway Technical College is a medium-sized public school located in the suburb of Kenosha.
+Gateway Technical College ranked #7 on this year’s Best Computer Systems Networking Schools in the Great Lakes Region list.
+Gateway Technical College is a moderately-sized public school located in the midsize suburb of Kenosha.

 While working on their degree, networking majors at Gateway Technical College accumulate an average of around $15,250 in student debt.

-Full Computer Systems Networking at Gateway Technical College Report
+Read full report on Computer Systems Networking at Gateway Technical College

-With a ranking of #9, Herzing University - Kenosha did quite well on this year’s best schools for computer systems networking students.
-Located in the suburb of Kenosha, Herzing University - Kenosha is a private not-for-profit college with a fairly small student population.
+Herzing University - Kenosha did quite well in this year’s ranking of the best schools for computer systems networking students.
+It came in at #9 on the list.
+Located in the medium-sized suburb of Kenosha, Herzing University - Kenosha is a private not-for-profit college with a small student population.

 While working on their degree, networking majors at Herzing University - Kenosha accumulate an average of around $28,520 in student debt.